wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/customer-notification-process.md

 - Notification in the [Message Center of the M365 Admin center](https://docs.microsoft.com/microsoft-365/admin/manage/message-center?view=o365-worldwide&azure-portal=true)
 - Email to the customer’s tenant administrator
-- Email to the customer’s designated [Global Privacy Contact](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-properties-area?azure-portal=true) (if the tenant Admin has defined this in the Azure Active Directory Admin center)
+- Email to the customer’s designated [Global Privacy Contact](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-properties-area?azure-portal=true) (if the tenant Admin has defined it in the Azure Active Directory Admin center)
 - Direct outreach by phone call to the customer’s tenant administrator by a specially trained Support team member

 Microsoft’s customer notification commitments are detailed in two sections of the [Microsoft Online Services Data Protection Addendum](https://www.microsoft.com/licensing/product-licensing/products?azure-portal=true):